Krinhj/Krinhj/README.md

 - Architected and implemented data migration system from MongoDB to SQL Database for National Tax Allocation and National Wealth databases
 - Developed Excel data scraper with automatic data locator that precisely identifies coordinate positions, eliminating manual data location processes
-- Built REST APIs using **Java** with MVC framework to serve government financial data to front-end applications
+- Built REST APIs using **Java Spring Boot** with an MVC framework to serve government financial data to front-end applications
 - Processed regional data across all Philippines regions for 2024-2025 fiscal periods

 ## 🌟 Current Focus